 The sun glared down from a clear sky onto a grassy knoll at high noon, on a hot mid-summer's day.
 Aster, transient Empress Taraxacum Dandeliona, surveyed her vast weed army spread out before her.
 Already, white seeds sprouted amongst her bright yellow petals, indicating the completion of her life-cycle drew near.
-Soon, her seed distribution… Continue reading the rise of the dandelions”
+Soon, her seed distribution… Continue reading the rise of the dandelions

 Located in my usual cafe, I’m sat at a table to the rear of the dining area, feeling hungover, waiting for my English fried breakfast to be served.
 In this fogged state of mind, I am unable to maintain the necessary chemical synaptic connection between thought and action.
 With the signals blinking on and off,… Continue reading vapid escalation